How to Fill Your Blank Walls

 8 – Stenciled Patterns

-If you prefer paint over wallpaper, but still want an interesting design, a stenciled pattern may be for you.
+If you prefer paint over wallpaper but still want an interesting design, a stenciled pattern may be for you.
 Stenciled furniture is very popular right now and for good reason.

-With a stenciled pattern you have a lot of flexibility over where it is placed.
-Use it to create a bold accent wall or an all-over subtle tone on tone pattern for your entire room.
+With a stenciled pattern, you have a lot of flexibility over where it is placed.
+Use it to create a bold accent wall or an all-over subtle tone-on-tone pattern for your entire room.

 9 – Curtain Lights